SpringSpree: Spotlights

 Spotlights are mainstream events in SpringSpree.
 These events are a part and parcel of Spree. the spotlights are Open Air by Music Club NIT Warangal, one of the biggest clubs on campus, Allure - Fashion Show, IRA - Rock band Competition, Idol - Singing Competition, Tear it Up - BBoying Competition, GameDome - Video Gaming, NITMUN - NIT Model United Nations, War of DJs - DJ Competition.
 The spotlights receive a lot of attention for their adrenaline and the cash prizes.
 They are well attended in terms of participation and audience.

 Open Air

 Open Air is the flagship event of Music Club NIT Warangal, which usually marks the inaugural of Spring Spree every year.
-Typically a concert of about three hours, this event boasts a huge turnout of at least 1500 people every year, making it on of the biggest events of Spring Spree every year.
+Typically a concert of about three hours, this event boasts a huge turnout of at least 1500 people every year, making it one of the biggest events of Spring Spree every year.

 Idol

-Idol is the mainstream competition for singers, wherein well-known singers judge their competence.
-This spotlight was judged by TIA KAR in 2013.
+Idol is the mainstream competition for singers.

 GameDome

 GameDome is one of the largest student-organised gaming event in South-India.
-It hosts competitive games such as Counter-Strike, FIFA, Need for Speed, DOTA, League of Legends, Age of Empires along with Overwatch, Fortnite, World of Warcraft, Doodle Army 2: Mini Militia, Clash of Clans etc. The event sees hundreds of selected players from all over the country.
+It hosts competitive games such as Counter-Strike, FIFA, Need for Speed, DOTA, League of Legends, Age of Empires along with Overwatch, Fortnite, World of Warcraft, Doodle Army 2: Mini Militia, Clash of Clans etc.